donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 ### Model Selection and Preparation

 For this implementation, I chose **Whisper** as the base ASR model due to its strong general-purpose performance and **GPT-2** as the domain-specific language model.
 The external model selected for this fusion process was GPT-2 small, medium, and large.
-The reason for selecting this model was partly due to convenience, because pre-trained versions are widely available and they share a tokenizer/vocabulary with Whisper's decoder.
+The reason for selecting these model was partly due to convenience, because pre-trained versions are widely available and they share a tokenizer/vocabulary with Whisper's decoder.
 The shared vocabulary means we do not have to learn a mapping from one model's vocabulary to another.

 While Bio-GPT represents an existing medical language model, it uses a different tokenizer that would require learning a mapping function between tokenization schemes.
 To avoid potential errors and implementation complexity, I opted to train custom GPT-2 variants on medical data while preserving Whisper's tokenizer compatibility.

 ### Training Domain-Specific Language Models

 In order to adapt an external language model to the medical domain, the PubMed dataset was used.
-For adapting we tuned GPT-2 small, medium, and large on roughly **3.63 billion tokens** from PubMed abstracts.
-I trained three GPT-2 variants to create domain-adapted language models:
+Numerous versions of GPT-2 were tuned on roughly **3.63 billion tokens** from PubMed abstracts.
+Three GPT-2 variants were trained to create the following domain-adapted language models:

 - **GPT-2 Small** (124M parameters)
 - **GPT-2 Medium** (355M parameters)
 - **GPT-2 Large** (774M parameters)

 The models were trained using standard autoregressive language modeling objectives on this large corpus of medical abstracts.
-By maintaining Whisper's tokenizer throughout training, I ensured seamless integration during the fusion process without requiring token mapping or vocabulary alignment procedures.
+Retaining Whisper’s tokenizer ensured seamless fusion, eliminating any need for token mapping or vocabulary alignment.

 **Training pipeline and tuned models:**